10 Best Kayak Tours in New Zealand

 5. Waterfall Kayak Tour in the Bay of Islands

 There are plenty of kayaking operators that can take you through the mangrove forest, i.e. a water forest, of the Waitangi River.
 Kayak through the trees and up to the impressive Haruru Falls!
 Those who dare can kayak right underneath the falls for a natural shower!
+Book your trip with either Bay of Islands Cruise & Kayak, Coastal Kayakers or Bay of Islands Kayaking.
 Check out more 10 Must-Dos in the Bay of Islands.

 Location: Waitangi, Bay of Islands, North Island.